opstic/gdclone/README.md

 `%LOCALAPPDATA%/GeometryDash/CCLocalLevels.dat` -> `GDClone/assets/CCLocalLevels.dat`

-Controls are WASD to move, arrow keys to move slower, left-shift to move faster.
+Controls are WASD to move, use arrow keys to move slower, hold left-shift to move faster.

 Q and E to zoom in and out.